yashnaval/MachineLearning/Yash_ML_SL.md

 5. Optimize performance criteria using past experience.

 ## Types Of Machine Learning :-
 Machine learning is often categorized by how an algorithm learns to become more accurate in its predictions.
-There are three basic approaches shown below:
+There are three basic approaches of ML :

 <img src="https://miro.medium.com/max/787/0*XuT17hUnXWXh8EmO" alt="tree diagram" width="60%" height="60%">
 Now we will move to supervised learning(SL)